robolytix/robolytix-sdk/README.md

   type: *string*

 * *service*\
-  *This property is hidden from endusers, but it is required.
+  hint: *This property is hidden from endusers, but it is required.
 Identification of RPA tool.
 Its value should be tool name, or unique identification string (e.g. "Integromat", "Zapier",...).*\
   type: *string*

 * *createdon*\